yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 ### "Technical and interaction data" is not personally identifiable

-In the [figure above](#extract-from-the-firefox-privacy-notice), Mozilla states that "unique identifiers" as used to serve ads.
+In the [figure above](#extract-from-the-firefox-privacy-notice), Mozilla states that "unique identifiers" are processed to serve ads.

 ### Ads are optional / You can use a blank new tab